f-lombardo/learning/misc/git.md

 ```

 ## AWS CodeCommit
-To be able to use CodeCommit repositories you coudl add this section to your  ~/.gitconfig  file:
+To be able to use CodeCommit repositories you could add this section to your  ~/.gitconfig  file:

 ```
 [credential]